 Gather good information.
-Talk with your relative or friend if possible, or use any records of their personal wishes.
-Use professional advice, if needed, and consult with others in your family, whānau, or aiga.
-Older friends who have had to make similar decisions can be a good sounding board.
-Take the time you need to make informed decisions.
+Talk with your relative or friend, or use any records of their personal wishes.
+Get professional advice, if needed, and consult with others in your family, whānau, or aiga.
+Older friends who

 Enduring Powers of Attorney (EPA)